Archdiocese of Vilnius: Churches

 To these must be added the numerous churches of the religious order, which flourished in Lithuania, but of which few traces remain.
 The Dominicans, who in the fifteenth century had a church dedicated to the Holy Spirit, built in 1679–1688 another, which in 1844 was given up by them and transformed into a parish church.
 The Bernardines undertook at Vilnius, in 1469, the construction of a wooden church, rebuilt in stone in 1500; it was burnt down in 1794 and restored in 1900; this order was forced to leave the diocese in 1864.
 The Church of Saints Peter and Paul was given to the Lateran Canons in 1638; they abandoned it in 1864.
 St. Casimir, with the annexed Jesuit college, founded in 1604, was turned into an Orthodox church in 1832 (it was returned to the Jesuits in the 1920s).
 St. Ignatius Loyola, founded by the Jesuits in 1622, became the club of the officials.
 The Carmelite Church of St. Teresa has a miraculous image of the Madonna.
 The Augustinians, Trinitarians, Brigittines, Carmelite Sisters, Piarists, Visitandines and others also had churches, to which must be added numerous chapels.

 After the Insurrection of 1863, the diocese saw all its religious violently expelled.
 The monasteries were converted into barracks, the churches given to the Orthodox or the secular clergy, the libraries dispersed, the possessions of the religious confiscated.
 In 1910 there remained only one monastery of Benedictine Sisters (connected with the Church of St. Catherine at Vilnius) with six septuagenarian nuns, a Bernardine convent at Slonim with four septuagenarian nuns, a Franciscan monastery at Grodno with a single friar and in the same city a convent of Brigittine Sisters with two religious.

-On October 28, 1925 the old bishopric was promoted as Metropolitan Archdiocese, with only two suffragans: Kaišiadorys and Panevėžys.
-In 1991–1992 the Polish parts of the old bishopric became separate dioceses, under the new Roman Catholic Archdiocese of Białystok.
+On October 28, 1925 the old bishopric, then in Poland, was promoted as Metropolitan Archdiocese, with only two suffragans: the diocese of Łomża and the diocese of Pinsk, until 1991.
+In 1991–1992 the Polish and Belarusian parts of the old bishopric became separate dioceses, under the new Archdiocese of Białystok and Diocese of Grodno.